Sewer56/sewer56-archives-nx/docs/Specification/Table-Of-Contents.md

 When parsing the archive; we decode the StringPool into an array of strings.

+!!! tip "The number of items in the pool is equivalent to the number of files in the Table of Contents"

+    If an archive has 1000 items, the pool has 1000 strings.

 !!! note

     It is possible to make ZSTD dictionaries for individual game directories that would further improve StringPool compression ratios.